Israeli troops kill 4 Palestinians in West Bank clashes

 The official Palestinian news agency WAFA said 22-year-old Osama Soboh was killed during clashes surrounding an arrest in the northern West Bank village of Burqin, near Jenin.
 There were no immediate details on the deaths in Biddu.

-The militant group Hamas, which rules the Gaza Strip, said in a statement that Sunday’s killing was “the result of the continuing coordination” between the internationally recognized Palestinian Authority and the Israeli government.
+Hamas, which rules the Gaza Strip, praised those killed as “heroic martyrs” but did not say whether any were members of the militant group.
+It blamed their deaths on the “continuing coordination” between the internationally recognized Palestinian Authority and the Israeli government.

 Hamas spokesman Abdulatif al-Qanou blamed the rival Palestinian Authority, which has limited autonomy over areas of the West Bank, saying recent meetings between Palestinian President Mahmoud Abbas and Israeli officials “encouraged the occupation again to pursue the resistance.”